My name is ————-

 Growing up in an immigrant community, I developed a close understanding of what it meant to live in a poor, remote part of a country.
 Teaching at-risk teenagers and elementary school orphans in Thailand brought meaning to my mother’s words, “Education is the distance between have and have-not.”
 Technology is the only way to shorten this distance.

-I intend to leverage my technological skills, experience as an educator, and the business acumen I’ll acquire at Harvard to create Ed-Tech products to increase access to education through low-cost applications based on based on collaborative knowledge sharing and big data analytics.
+I intend to leverage my technological skills, experience as an educator, and the business acumen I’ll acquire at Harvard to create Ed-Tech products to increase access to education through low-cost applications based on collaborative knowledge sharing and big data analytics.

 My tech achievements thus far give me the confidence that I am ready to bring my own products to the public.